 Which Bankruptcy type to file under depends heavily on the facts of each distinct case.
 If you have a steady stream of income (enough to make a payment plan manageable), and a large amount of non-exempt property that you don't want to part with, Chapter 13 may be best for you.
 If you don't have a steady income or large amounts of non-exempt property, you may be better off filing for Chapter 7.

-In any case, it would be a good idea to consult a local bankruptcy attorney in Harriman, Tennessee.
-Your attorney can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).
+In any case, it would be a good idea to consult a local bankruptcy Attorney in Harriman, Tennessee.
+Your Attorney can make an educated judgment as to what your best option is, and advise you accordingly (of course, the choice to file for bankruptcy is ultimately yours).